mayadata-io/oep-e2e/testplan/docs/director/authentication/TCID-DIR-GUI-AUTH.md

 - DOP should be installed and accessible from browser

 ### Details
-- To verify signup functionality in Local Auth
+- To verify signup functionality for Local Auth
 - To verify error message is shown if wrong password is provided
 - To verify error message is shown if wrong email ID is provided
 - To verify password for local authentication should be alpha numeric supported